'Rowdy inebriate' backflips into woman at Georgia bar

 ATHENS, Ga. – A drunken man's attempted backflip in a Georgia bar ended badly.

-The Athens Banner-Herald cites an Athens-Clarke County police report that says a 22-year-old woman was hit in the head when he flipped off her booth landed on her table.
+The Athens Banner-Herald cites an Athens-Clarke County police report that says a 22-year-old woman was hit in the head when he flipped off her booth and landed on her table.

 She and several friends were at the bar last week when the unidentified man tried to kiss one of them "in a manner that was every bit unwanted as it was sloppily awkward."